 - Position Classification: To the extent possible, vacant faculty positions remain in the pool of faculty positions and are not redistributed to classified or administrative positions.
-Vacant instructional positions are only converted to non-instructional positions if thethereis adequate funds in the 1320 budget to cover the needed scheduling load. - Hiring Process: The faculty search and hiring process follows AP 4130 District Hiring Procedures.
+Vacant instructional positions are only converted to non-instructional positions if thethereir is adequate funds in the 1320 budget to cover the needed scheduling load. - Hiring Process: The details of the hiring process are outlined in the "Procedures" section below.
+The faculty search and hiring process follows AP 4130 District Hiring Procedures.
 If the search is not successful (no candidates selected or selected candidate declines the offer), then the program in consultation with the college president may resume the search one more time during the following academic year.
 The college president may determine that the search should be cancelled, and the open FTE returned to the vacant faculty position pool. - Opportunity Hire: It is possible for the college president to authorize hiring a faculty member outside of this process when there is a Full Time Equivalent (FTE) available, particularly with respect to opportunities for cluster hiring.
-This also applies to the possibility of multiple hires from one search.
-In these cases, the college president will have collegial consultation with the academic senate president. - Tenure Process: In rare cases, mid-year hires can be approved.
-However, in general, full-time faculty positions should commence at the start of the academic year to maintain the cohort nature of onboarding faculty.
-Mid-year hires will start the tenure timeline for tenure review at the start of the their first fall quarter. .
+This also applies to the possibility of multiple hires from one search, that can be filled by the In these cases, the college president inwill have collegial consultation with the academic senate president, particularly with respect to opportunities for cluster hiring. - Tenure Process: AIn rare cases, mid-year hires can be approved.
+However, in general, If full-time faculty positions should commence at the start of the academic year to maintain the cohort nature of onboarding faculty.
+Mid-year hires will start the tenure timeline for tenure review at the start of the their first fall quarter. as it is articulated in the Faculty Agreement.